samhess/svelte-components/src/routes/forms/README.md

-# Vue Component for Address Completion
+# Svelte Component for Address Completion

 This is a Svelte component for address autocompletion.
 It integrates with [Mapbox Geocoding API](https://docs.mapbox.com/api/search/geocoding/) and [Tailwind CSS](https://tailwindcss.com/).